edumeet/edumeet-docker/README.md

 3. Logout
 4. Visit your domain (Login)
-5. Visit yourdomain/cli/ and as the logged in user create a room
+5. Visit yourdomain/cli/ and as the logged in user create a room ( You will be assigned as a room owner and gain all permissions after login, but you can also set permissions for other users too. )
 6. Join the room